 Like I said in my video, physical perfection is unattainable.
 I just love it!
 Here’s my before and after — would you have known it was edited had you not seen the before picture?
 And I did barely ANYTHING to my picture.
 I could’ve slimmed my face, widened my smiled, added blush & lashes, a dab of lip color, and it would’ve look realistic.
 I just got done with a Zumba class when I snapped this pic.

 You can control how you manage the stressors of acne.
 You can get through this.
-If you are battling acne and found this helpful or have questions, please do not hesitate to reach out.
-I am not a doctor or trained professional… I speak from a place of empathy.
+If you are battling acne or the impacts of acne scars (both the visible and invisible ones), again please do not hesitate to reach out.
+I am not a doctor or trained professional but I do know how to use makeup in ways where I feel more confident about my appearance.
 This post has been heavy on my heart and I just want you to know that I am here for you.